askonube/IR-Network-Slowdowns/README.md

 **PowerShell Execution**: A PowerShell script named portscan.ps1 was executed on "win-vm-mde" at 2025-06-08T16:29:40.1687498Z, just before the port scan began, leveraging PowerShell’s capabilities to automate the scanning process (T1059.001: PowerShell).

-**Unexpected SYSTEM Account Usage**: The portscan.ps1 script ran under the SYSTEM account, an unusual and unconfigured action by administrators, suggesting a misuse of legitimate credentials (T1078: Valid Accounts).
+**Unexpected User Account Usage**: The portscan.ps1 script was launched by the user `ylavnu`, an action that was unexpected and not authorized by administrators, suggesting possible misuse of user credentials or compromised account

 ### MITRE ATT&CK TTPs